Cirakuze/BK-909/README.md

 # BK-909

+Inspired by TR-909, coded by Bada Kim.
-is a browser drumset with sounds synthesized from WebAudioApi.
+Drums synthesized from WebAudioApi.